pszufe/OpenStreetMapXPlot.jl/README.md

-# OpenStreetMapX.jl
+# OpenStreetMapXPlot.jl
-This is a complete re-write of OpenStreetMap.jl package.
+This is a complete re-write of OpenStreetMap.jl package - plotting module.

-Compared to the original package major changes include:

-- `Plots.jl` with GR is used as backend for map vizualization
+Compared to the original package this module uses `Plots.jl` with GR is used as backend for map vizualization.
-- `LightGraphs.jl` is used for map data storage
-- Several changes with routing algorithm (currently finding a route in a 1 million people city takes around 250ms)
-- Data structure adjusment to make the library more suitable to run simulations of cities.